+October-February: Coordinate and plan surveys, prepare equipment, contract for vessel support, hire personnel.
 March: Conduct population surveys.
 April-September: Data analysis and report preparation, maintain equipment.

-April 15: Submit annual report.
+September 30: Submit final report or manuscripts.

 This is a minimum three-year monitoring program designed to assess the recovery of an injured species.
 Each project objective will be assessed annually for oiled and unoiled areas then compared with each other and with data collected in subsequent years.
 Year to year trends will first be compared in 2000 and then each year after.
-At the end of each year results will be compared with the restoration goals to assess whether recovery has occurred.
+At the end of three years results will be compared with the restoration goals to assess whether recovery has occurred.